You

 how long your retirement years could last, and consequently, how long

-your retirement funds
+your retirement funds must

 last.
 According to the Society of Actuaries, a 65-year-old man has a 41